 “The resume says, ‘This is why I’m great,'” says Shel Horowitz, director of Accurate Writing & More with 30 years of experience in professional resume writing.
 “The cover letter says, ‘This is why I’m perfect for the opening you have.’
 It’s targeted to the specific position.
 It’s a chance to amplify your best qualifications for that exact job, whether or not they are mentioned on the resume.”

-When competing for a top position, a well-written cover letter can make or break your chances of a call back from a recruiter.
+When competing for a competitive position, a well-written cover letter can make or break your chances of getting a call back from a recruiter.

 “A strong cover letter is a marketing tool, and it should generally follow a marketing formula known as AIDA: Attention, Interest, Desire and Action,” explains Dan Shortridge, a resume writer and founder of Results Resumes.
 “It should grab the attention of the hiring manager or recruiter; spark their interest further; make them desire to speak with the candidate… and convince them to take prompt action, by setting up an interview.”